softwareforgood/innocent_tech_app/README.md

 #### TailwindCSS
 The CSS Framework we will be using for this project is called TailwindCSS.
+We're using the library through the tailwindcss-rails gem.
 More information on the framework can be found here: https://tailwindcss.com/ We recommend reading up on the documentation, and syntax some before beginning the first sprint.
 Setting up your local environment should install Tailwind for this application.